This guideline covers identifying, assessing and managing obesity in children (aged 2 years and over), young people and adults.

 - Commissioners and providers

-- People who are obese and their families and carers
+- People who are living with obesity and their families and carers

 Guideline development process